davidbjourno/making-interactive-graphics/README.md

 `cd making-interactive-graphics`

 This'll pull down the tutorial project from GitHub into your home directory and ensure you're working in the project directory.
-We're going to be using [Yarn](https://yarnpkg.com/en/) to manage the various software packages we need for this project, so run

-`yarn`

-to install all the required Node packages.
-If Yarn isn't found in your system, run
+The project requires several Node software packages to be installed before it'll work, so install them all using [npm](https://www.npmjs.com/) by running

-`npm install --global yarn`
+`npm install`

-to install it via the Node package manager, then try running it again.
-When Yarn has finished installing the project dependencies, run
+When NPM has finished installing the project dependencies, run

-`yarn start`
+`npm start`

 to start a local web server, then navigate to `localhost:3000` in a browser.
 You should see this page: